-The pandemic has seen craft festivals and shows cancelled, creating real challenges for makers, but the craft community has responded with many virtual events, and it's wonderful that there are now real live events on the horizon too.
-I am taking part in several of these, of both kinds, during 2021, and it would be wonderful if they could have your support.
+The pandemic has seen craft festivals and shows cancelled, creating real challenges for makers, but it's wonderful that real live events have now returned.
+I am taking part in several of these in the coming months.
 Find out more about them here.

 A few testimonials